xtdb/xtdb/docs/schema.md

 reason about for the user.**

-**Note: we're not talking about large binary documents here, just different vays of reasoning about entities.**
+**Note: we're not talking about large binary documents here, just different ways of reasoning about entities.**

 ### Scalar Types and Indexing